woodavid31/GPR-GAE/README.md

 # Self-supervised Adversarial Purification for Graph Neural Networks
+This is the repository with the source codes for ICML 2025 paper "Self-supervised Adversarial Purification for Graph Neural Networks".

 ## Installation
 The packages used for running the code (do pip install . to install the modules)